mdomanski-usgs/dynrat/docs/tutorial/setup.md

 environment in the terminal after the Python extension is loaded and a new terminal is opened.

-### Install anchovy
+### Install hydxscomp
-In order for the Python interpreter in the dynrat environment to have "global" access to the anchovy package, you'll have to install the package within the dynrat environment.
+In order for the Python interpreter in the dynrat environment to have "global" access to the hydxscomp package, you'll have to install the package within the dynrat environment.

-This command assumes you're working in the dynrat directory and have cloned the anchovy repository in the parent directory.
+This command assumes you're working in the dynrat directory and have cloned the hydxscomp repository in the parent directory.

 ```
-(env) $ pip install -e ../aluminumanchovy
+(env) $ pip install -e ../hydxscomp
 ```

 pip is the standard Python package management system.
-The `-e` option tells pip to install the anchovy package in "editable" mode (see [Editable installs](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs) for more info). `../aluminumanchovy` tells pip to look for a setup.py file in the directory named aluminumanchovy which is one level above the current working directory.
+The `-e` option tells pip to install the hydxscomp package in "editable" mode (see [Editable installs](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs) for more info). `../hydxscomp` tells pip to look for a setup.py file in the directory named hydxscomp which is one level above the current working directory.

 ### Install the required packages